Is Not Having Sex Normal?

 Identifying your needs and desire and then finding peace with those is an important part of your mental health.
 Our society has stigmatized talking about sex, to the point that many people don’t feel comfortable talking openly about sex, unless it’s in the context of a joke.
 You deserve more than this!

-I am the founder of Therapy For Adults, a specialized therapy practice in Los Angeles, California.
-I would love to help you find the inner peace that’s been eluding you!
-I offer you a safe space, with no judgement, just compassionate listening and personalized guidance to help you achieve your sexual and relationship goals.
+I'm passionate about helping you find the inner peace you've been searching for!
+I offer a confidential and non-judgmental space where you'll receive compassionate listening and personalized guidance to help you achieve your sexual and relationship goals.

-Reach out today to schedule your first session with me at Therapy For Adults at a time that works for you.
+Take the first step towards greater self-discovery; contact me today to schedule your initial session at Therapy For Adults at a time that suits your schedule.